hknutzen/Netspoc/language.markdown

 network N and replace destination by N. Exception: hosts having a VPN id and interfaces of manged routers are left unchanged.

-dst_any
-: First apply rules of modifier dst_net above.
-If afterwards the destination of rule is a network, find the aggregate of the enclosing security zone X and replace destination by X.

-src_net, src_any
+src_net
-: Equivalent to dst_* modifiers but applied to source of rule.
+: Equivalent to dst_net modifier but applied to source of rule.

 ## Keyword "foreach" in services